Last updated on July 5th, 2017 at 08:38 pm

 Youlean Loudness Meter comes in a nice looking and a resizable user interface.
 It is compatible with both PC and Mac based host applications, making this freeware package a very viable alternative to some of its rather expensive competitors.
 Also, Youlean Loudness Meter is still in active development, and the developer promises to add new features such as GUI scaling, so this meter might get even better in the future.

-Youlean Loudness Meter is available for free download as one of the entries in KVR Developer Challenge 2016 (8.7 MB download size, ZIP archive, 32-bit & 64-bit VST/VST3/AU plugin formats for Windows & Mac OS)
+Youlean Loudness Meter is available for free download via Youlean’s website (8.7 MB download size, ZIP archive, 32-bit & 64-bit VST/VST3/AU plugin formats for Windows & Mac OS)